 There are many factors that go into estate planning.
 From creating a will to adding in a health-care power of attorney and more, it’s hard to understand what you may need to include within your estate plan.
-That’s why I wanna loggers are here to help you with this important matter.
+That’s why our lawyers are here to help you with this important matter.
 Over the course of the past few blogs, we’ve been talking about things to include it within your estate plan.
 Today, we are going to talk about a no-contest clause.

 No-Contest Clause | Probate Lawyer Cary NC

 A no-contest clause will essentially prevent air from being able to challenge your wishes.
 Unfortunately, there are things in our lives that can cause us to become estranged from our airs.
 This means that we may not include them in our last will and testament for one reason or another.
 This can also come into play if your beneficiary is not happy with the things you’ve left them.
 A no-contest factor of the will can help in the case that you need to deal with these possible issues.

 Without a no-contest clause, you may find the following to be an issue:

 - Someone challenging the will may think the person writing the will was influenced by someone seeking to benefit from it.